manicinc/magiclogger/README.md

 // Or simply use with defaults - console is automatically enabled const logger = new Logger();  // Console transport created automatically

-// Sync logger - blocking I/O for guaranteed delivery
+// SyncLogger - only for audit logs that MUST never be dropped
-// Uses SyncFileTransport with intelligent batching for performance
+// Use ONLY when you need absolute guarantee of delivery under extreme load
-// Only use for audit logs or when absolute write guarantees are required const auditLogger = new SyncLogger({
+// AsyncLogger is recommended for 99.9% of use cases const auditLogger = new SyncLogger({
-  file: './audit.log',     // Uses SyncFileTransport automatically
+  file: './audit.log',     // Blocks until written to disk
-  forceFlush: true         // Immediate flush for critical logs });
+  forceFlush: true         // For regulatory compliance });
 ```